Self-Dumping Hoppers: Everything You Need To Know [plus 7 ideal applications for them]

 The same is true in a manufacturing plant or shop that doesn’t have a good way to get rid of scrap - except the stakes are even higher.

 A cluttered workspace isn’t just messy - it’s also dangerous.
 Scraps of wood laying on the floor can trip people up, and exposed metal scraps are downright vicious.
-All it takes is one wrong move on a cluttered shop, and an accident could occur.
+All it takes is one wrong move in a cluttered shop, and an accident could occur.

 Thankfully, self-dumping hoppers make scrap storage easy so you can keep your work area clean and safe.

-Furthermore, they help you meet workplace safety guidelines required by The United States Department of Labor (OSHA).
+If that's not enough, self-dumping hoppers help you meet workplace safety guidelines required by The United States Department of Labor (OSHA).
 It’s a win-win!

 One of the most important things to consider when investing in any kind of industrial equipment is your employees’ satisfaction.
+Happy employees are more productive and stay longer than unhappy employees.

 On the other hand, employees that are content and fulfilled at the workplace stick with you for the long haul and add value to a company.
 In fact, happy employees are up to 20% more productive than unhappy employees.